 The Koubou Ichi Market At Toji Temple, A UNESCO World Heritage Site

 Toji Temple, a UNESCO World Heritage, is symbolized by the five-storied Pagoda.
-It is usually a quiet, solemn place, but on the 21st of every month, it shows us a different aspect.
+It is usually a quiet, solemn place, but on the 21st of every month, it shows us a different side altogether.

 The Koubou Ichi Market is held on that day.